tomoima525/solidity-sandbox/README.md

 # Minting NFT Contract

-This project demonstrates minting NFT using ERC721 with AccessControl, with use of Upgradable
+This project demonstrates minting NFT(ERC721) with AccessControl and Upgradeable Contract.

 # Running